HANOI TRAVEL GUIDE

 Scattered with temples, museums and lakes, there is an array of things to see and do in Hanoi.
 The city is a popular stopover for those looking to take a boat trip to see one of the natural wonders of the world; Halong Bay.
 Read about our wonderful Halong Bay Cruise.

-Budget: Dorm beds can be found from as little at $1.50 USD with private rooms available from $10.
+Budget: Dorm beds can be found for as little as $1.50 USD with private rooms available for $10.

 Midrange: $20 – $40 for basic but private ensuite rooms.

 Transport: Bikes can be rented for $3 a day, buses cost 3000 VND ($0.13USD) and taxis start at 20000 VND for the first 2 Km, then an additional 15000 VND for every kilometer after that.